 The following figure illustrates the main building blocks of the architecture, which will be elaborated in the next sections.

-A large portion of the Kabanero experience is centered around Kabanero Collections.
-A Kabanero Collection is created by an application architect, as a logical set of software components for developing and deploying applications.
-A collection is realized as components (such as tools and container images) used at coding time by application developers, and components forming a deployment pipeline that can extract, build, and deploy the resulting application image to a running Kubernetes cluster.
+A large portion of the Kabanero experience is centered around application stacks.
+An application stack is created by an application architect as a logical set of software components for developing and deploying applications.
+Although the application architect builds the stacks, all of the software components that comprise them should be agreed upon by operations, enterprise, and developer advocates.
+An application stack is realized as components (such as tools and container images) used at coding time by application developers.
+Application stack configuration is done via standard Kubernetes operator (CRD) configuration.

-If necessary, a collection can be customized to meet local requirements.
-For example, you might want to define specific maintenance levels of software components or expose a particular port for your application.
-Customizing a collection provides a mechanism for controlling the precise development and runtime environment for an application.
+If necessary, an application stack can be customized to meet local requirements.
+For example, you might want to define specific maintenance levels of software components or expose particular ports for use by the applications that are based on the stack.
+Customizing an application stack provides a mechanism for controlling the precise development and runtime environment for an application.
 In a large organization, customization ensures that applications are developed and tested with a level of consistency that promotes quality and helps guarantee a seamless implementation in your production environment.

-For application developers, the Kabanero experience is realized as tooling that allows a developer to continuously iterate over changes to source code and validate the changes, considerably reducing or even eliminating the amount of time spent setting up and dealing with infrastructure such as Docker containers and Kubernetes clusters.
-The current tooling is offered as a combination of the following initial offerings:
+For application developers, the Kabanero experience is realized as tools that allows a developer to continuously iterate over changes to source code and validate the changes, considerably reducing or even eliminating the amount of time spent setting up and dealing with infrastructures such as Docker containers and Kubernetes clusters.
+The current tools are offered as a combination of the following initial offerings:

 Appsody: A Command-line interface with commands for creating, building, running, and deploying applications.
 Appsody also has extensions that are used by other portions of the architecture to reassemble the application as a container image and to deploy it to a running container, and those will be covered in the respective sections of this overview.